Thank you for taking the time to read me.

 self to selves

 wolf to wolves

 Of course then there are words that ignore the rule anyway – like the plural of beef is not beeves.
 And the plural of proof is not prooves.

-See there you go Good Friday is for getting diverted and contemplative.
+See Good Friday is for getting diverted and contemplative.
 The above was simply pointless stream of consciousness.
 A raw slice of my brain straight up.
 I am full of trivia.
 Or full of something.

-This memory isn’t about the destination – it is about the journey.
+The memory wasn’t about the destination.
+It was the journey.
 A foggy Good Friday.
 Dense white cotton fog slowing us down to below the speed-limit.
 The trees and posts shadowy black markers flashing by us.
 The road shiny black and slick.
-With no-one else on the road.
-Just us – some friends on a journey enjoying being alive.
+And no-one else on the road.
+Just us – some friends on a journey.

-In the back of the car was a book – Zen and the Art of Motorcycle Maintenance - and it was an wonderful find.
+In the back of the car was a book – Zen and the Art of Motorcycle Maintenance – and it was an incredible find.
 At that moment, in that space, that book and the message inside clicked with me.
 There are concepts in that book that I had no idea could actually exist!
-My friend – the driver of the car – saw me thumbing through the book and told me to keep the book.
+My friend – the driver of the car – saw me thumbing through the book and gave it to me.

 I can see that same book looking at me from my shelves.
 It is bedraggled and stained and dog-eared.
-The book has survived the years – my friend did not.
-The ideas from that book linger – my friend died later that year from leukemia.
-However, on that Good Friday my friend was still a big-man full of life and filled with zest.
-By late the autumn of that same year he was an anemic husk gasping for air in a hospital bed.
+The book has survived the years.
+My friend died later that year from leukemia.
+On that Good Friday my friend was a big-man full of life and zest – and by the fall of that year he was an anemic husk gasping for air in a hospital bed.
 He was much too young to die.

 That Good Friday held no hint of the tragedy waiting in our future.
 We laughed, we talked.
 We drank beer by the lake.
 And we discussed philosophy and how we would change the world.
 By the time we had finished our exploration of Midland – the sun had burned away the morning fog.